UCLA-SEAL/BigSift/README.md

+# BigSift
-# BigSift: Automated Debugging of Big Data Analytics in Data-Intensive Scalable Computing
+Bigsift: Automated Debugging of Big Data Analytics in Data-Intensive Scalable Computing (SoCC 2017)

 ## Summary
 Developing Big Data Analytics often involves trial and error debugging, due to the unclean nature of datasets or wrong assumptions made about data.
 When errors (e.g. program crash, outlier results, etc.) arise, developers are often interested in pinpointing the root cause of errors and explaining the sources of anomalies.
 To address this problem, BigSift takes an Apache Spark program, a user-defined test oracle function, and a dataset as input and outputs a minimum set of input records that reproduces the same test